olaoyesalem/FunDity/README.md

 ## Status
-This project is still under development.
+This project is still under development